 We stop nurturing our spirit and slowly pull away from our quiet time with Christ – becoming spiritually weak.

 We neglect our relationships and become isolated in our loneliness.

 We end up taking on too much in an effort to feel valuable in the eyes of others, only to let our peace get entangled by the roots of stress.

 We tell ourselves that our dreams and passions must wait for a better time, all-the-while allowing feelings of resentment to run free in our hearts.

 I’m certainly not saying that motherhood doesn’t and shouldn’t require sacrifice and change on our part.
-I AM saying, however, that total self-denial is unhealthy and isn’t God’s plan for us.
+I’m not advocating that we forget our family and launch into a new self-centered life.
+I am saying, however, that we’re better able to serve our families when we’re healthy and filled up!

 It’s Time to Find Yourself Again!

 He created us to be that loving, strong, joy-filled, healthy, patient, wise, and FUN mom.
 Not the tired, cranky, stressed out, over-burdened, and burnt-out mom.